oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 #### 2.3.1.1 ‘Allow ip_connection’
 The ‘allow ip_connection’ command is required for openc2 producers implementing the SLPF.

-If the ‘allow ip_addr’ target is not implemented, then SLPF consumers MUST implement the ‘allow ip-connection’ command.
-Otherwise it is OPTIONAL.
+If SLPF consumer implements 'allow ip_addr' command, then 'allow ip_connection' is OPTIONAL. if SLPF consumer does not implement 'allow ip_addr' command, then 'allow ip_connection' is REQUIRED.

 The command permits traffic that is consistent with the specified ip_connection.
 A valid ‘allow ip_connection’ command has at least one property of the ip_connection populated and may have any combination of the five properties populated.
 An unpopulated property within the the ip_connection target MUST be treated as an ‘any’.